Junk Journal Supplies Organisation (Sort It Out Saturday Video Series)

 I decided to tackle the problem head-on.

 I recycled the cardboard box my paper scraps used to live in.
-They’re now all contained within just one A4 plastic folder (the same ones I used last week to organize my other papers).
+They’re now all contained within just one A4 plastic folder (the same ones I used last week to organise my other papers).

 Using bulldog clips, I then categorised my scraps in the following way: